 In the early 1970s, with legislative approval, San Diego State College became San Diego State University.

-Leading the institution during the 1970s were Acting President Donald E. Walker (1971-1972), President Brage Golding (1972-1977), Acting President Trevor Colbourn (1977-1978) and President Thomas B. Day, whose tenure spanned from 1978 to 1996.
+Leading the institution during the 1970s were Acting President Donald E. Walker (1971-1972), President Brage Golding (1972-1977), Acting President Trevor Colbourn (1977-1978) and President Thomas B. Day, whose tenure spanned 1978 to 1996.

-Now in its 116th year, San Diego State University can take pride in more than a century of achievement in education, research and service.
+Now in its 120th year, San Diego State University can take pride in more than a century of achievement in education, research and service.

-With an enrollment of more than 34,000 students, SDSU is increasingly becoming a top choice for undergraduates as evidenced by the record number of applications received each year.
+With an enrollment of more than 35,000 students, SDSU is increasingly becoming a top choice for undergraduates as evidenced by the record number of applications received each year.

 Renowned for its academic excellence, the university is home to top-ranked graduate programs in business; engineering; public health; psychology; fine arts; biological sciences; public affairs; education; and speech, language, and hearing sciences.
 Ranked undergraduate programs include business, engineering and international business.
-Overall, San Diego State students can choose from 89 undergraduate majors, 78 master's programs and 21 doctoral degree programs.
+Overall, San Diego State students can choose from 91 undergraduate majors, 76 master's programs and 23 doctoral degree programs.

-Beyond accolades and campus expansion, San Diego State University remains, as always, most proud of its alumni family, more than 280,000 strong.
+Beyond accolades and campus expansion, San Diego State University remains, as always, most proud of its alumni family, more than 300,000 strong.

 The success of these individuals and thousands of other SDSU alumni attest eloquently to the success of their alma mater.
-From modest beginnings, San Diego State University has evolved into a premier center of learning, research and service.
+From modest beginnings, San Diego State University has evolved into a premier center of education, research and service.